Mr-Bruno/goencryption/README.md

 server
 ```

-1.2To verify that the system is running ok introduce the following url in your browser
+1.2 To verify that the system is running ok introduce the following url in your browser

 ```
 http://localhost:8080/